tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Please specify the location where CUDA 7.5 toolkit is installed.
 Refer to README.md for more details. [default is: /usr/local/cuda]: /usr/local/cuda

-Please specify the Cudnn version you want to use.
+Please specify the cuDNN version you want to use.
 [Leave empty to use system default]: 4.0.4

 Please specify the location where the cuDNN 4.0.4 library is installed.
 Refer to